 To ensure that every student has that opportunity, including those students whose Autism is more challenging than the general TQS population, we created the Sassafras Program, a highly structured, self-contained K-4 classroom that focuses on behavior regulation and social skill acquisition.

 The goal: for each child to develop the skills they need to succeed as a fully integrated member of the TQS community.

-Now in its first year of operation, the Sassafras Program is based on the premise that students need to build positive relationships, feel positive emotions, and develop a sense of control and purpose in order to learn.
+The Sassafras Program is based on the premise that students need to build positive relationships, feel positive emotions, and develop a sense of control and purpose in order to learn.
 It offers students a predictable structure and a supportive environment, with academic engagement tailored to meet each child’s specific needs.

 The Sassafras Program is in its inception and subject to change in order to address the needs of its students.

 Board Certified Behavior Analyst (BCBA) in the classroom